CodeIntelligenceTesting/jazzer.js/docs/jest-integration.md

 These settings should be enough to start writing Jest fuzz tests in TypeScript.

+With source maps enabled, libFuzzer outputs such as `-print_pcs` and `-print_funcs` are also mapped back to original TypeScript files and line numbers whenever mappings are available.
+If a location cannot be mapped (for example, downlevel helper code), Jazzer.js falls back to the generated JavaScript location.

 **Note**: Using custom hooks written in TypeScript is currently not supported, as those are not pre-processed by Jest.